cdl-saarland/CGO17_ArtifactEvaluation/README.md

   - Common tools like: git, grep, sed, yacc, groff, ... (see `docker/Dockerfile` for a list of packages installed on top of a clean Ubuntu system)

+A list of all software packages necessary (on an ubuntu based system) is shown in the `apt-get install` command in the `docker/Dockerfile`.

 # Customization and reusability

 The `clang` C/C++ compiler with Polly support that is by default created in